 - 1. May be required to take GEM095 Supplementary Mathematics. - 2.
 May be placed directly into GEM120 College Mathematics. - 3.
-May receive a pass exemption (PE) on his or her transcript for GEM120 College Mathematics, an exemption (EX) for GEM165 College Algebra, and, in either situation, be placed in the next sequential math class for the student's program if applicable.
+May receive a pass exemption (PE) on his or her transcript for GEM120 College Mathematics.
+Student may be placed in the next sequential math class for the student's program if applicable.

-A Pass Exemption (PE) will not affect a student's tuition but may reduce a student's eligibility for financial aid.
-An Exemption (EX) will reduce a student's tuition and may also reduce a student's eligibility for financial aid.
+An Exemption (EX) or Pass Exemption (PE) will reduce a student's tuition and may also reduce a student's eligibility for financial aid.